aleph-im/superfluid.py/README.md

 superfluid.py is an application framework for interacting with the Superfluid Protocol using the Python Programming Language.

+This is a friendly fork that adds support for the Base blockchain.
+It may be deprecated once [merged upstream](https://github.com/Godspower-Eze/superfluid.py/pull/1).

 # Features

 * Minimal Framework initialization (`rpc` and `chain id`)